-These symptoms usually appear approximately 2 to 8 weeks after one has been exposed to high levels of arsenic.
-Other symptoms include abnormal darkening of the skin, white lines on nails and inflammation of sensory nerves.
+These symptoms usually appear approximately 2 to 8 weeks after exposure to high levels of arsenic.
+Other symptoms include abnormal darkening of the skin, white lines on nails, and inflammation of sensory nerves.

-Severe arsenic poisoning can lead to a burning sensation in the mouth, abdominal pain, muscle spasm, and hypotension.
-In some cases, arsenic contamination can lead to jaundice-like symptoms such as yellowing of the eyes and skin.
+Severe arsenic poisoning can lead to a burning sensation in the mouth, abdominal pain, muscle spasms, and hypotension.
+Occasionally, arsenic contamination can lead to jaundice-like symptoms such as yellowing eyes and skin.

 Arsenic poisoning treatment and prevention methods

 Before treating arsenic poisoning, it is necessary to gauge how much of this metal is present in the body.
-An arsenic blood test or arsenic urine test is necessary, and both these tests can be ordered online.
+An arsenic blood or urine test is necessary; both tests can be ordered online.

-A healthcare provider interprets the results of the samples and determines if arsenic poisoning is a real concern for the patient.
+A healthcare provider interprets the results of the samples and determines if arsenic poisoning is a genuine concern for the patient.

 Remember that arsenic is excreted through urine, so most of it will be eliminated in a couple of days or weeks, depending on how much arsenic was present in the body in the first place.